-If you’ve been on the search for a destination wedding photographer in Tulum, you’re at the right place.
-Tulum will always be special to me because it was the first place I ever visited in Mexico, one of my favorite countries.
-The experience I had there was a big reason why I decided to leave the US and become a destination wedding photographer in Tulum.
-Go beyond the beaches and you’ll find incredible nightlife, a town brimming with Mexican culture, and nature unlike anywhere I’ve been in the United States.
-For those who want to experience the Mayan coast without the tourism in Cancun, Tulum is the perfect alternative.
-Whether you’ve just found Tulum on Instagram or have already booked a wedding venue, here’s a quick guide for having a wedding in Tulum straight from a Mexico wedding photographer.
+If you’ve been on the search for a wedding photographer in Tulum, you’re at the right place.
+Tulum will always be special to me because it was the first place I ever visited in Mexico.
+Go beyond the beaches and you’ll find incredible nightlife, a town brimming with Mexican culture, and design unlike anywhere else.
+For those who want to experience the Riviera Maya without the tourism in Cancun, Tulum is the perfect alternative.
+In this guide, I go through everything from when to get married in Tulum, to whether you should hire local to choosing the right Tulum wedding photographer.
+Whether you’ve just found Tulum on Instagram or have already booked your wedding venue, here’s a guide for having a wedding in Tulum straight from an experienced wedding photographer!

 Why You Should Get Married in Tulum

 I’ve never been shy about why I advocate for more couples to choose Tulum for their wedding.
 Tulum is located in the perfect spot on Mexico’s Caribbean coast, full of gorgeous beaches and lush jungle.
-Having it be 2 hours from the main airport helps it maintain the perfect balance of tourism, meaning nothing is spoiled by too many crowds.
-It helps that, for such a luxurious destination, you’ll likely spend half of what you would for a similar environment back home.
-To top it off, Tulum makes the perfect honeymoon destination, so you don’t need to go far after the ceremony to find a great place to spend your first few weeks as a married couple.
-If you’re on the fence about Tulum but still haven’t been convinced, check out 5 reasons to have a Tulum wedding.
+Being 2 hours from a large airport helps it maintain the perfect balance of tourism.
+It doesn’t hurt that you’ll likely spend half of what you would for a similar environment back home.
+To top it off, Tulum also makes the perfect honeymoon destination.
+If you’re on the fence about Tulum but still haven’t been convinced, check out 5 reasons to have a Tulum wedding!

 What to Look For in a Tulum Wedding Photographer

 My work as a destination wedding photographer has taken me all over the world.
-In my travels to so many different countries, I’ve come to realize that every destination has a few variables that need a certain skillset not every photographer has.
-Tulum is definitely one of those places that not every destination wedding photographer could necessarily shoot without experience in a handful of important areas.
-Here are 2 important factors you should be on the lookout for when hiring a wedding photographer in Tulum!
+I’ve come to realize that every destination has a few variables which require a skillset not every photographer has.
+Tulum is one of those places that not every photographer could shoot in successfully without experience in a handful of important areas.
+Here are 3 important factors you should be on the lookout for when hiring a wedding photographer in Tulum.

 Experience With Beach Weddings

-This may seem like a small component to look for when hiring a wedding photographer but for Tulum it’s huge!
-Having experience with beach weddings should absolutely be something you consider when looking for a wedding photographer in Tulum.
-Beach weddings are more unpredictable than people think, especially in a tropical environment like Tulum.
-The very nature of having a beach wedding includes a few factors not present anywhere else – has the photographer you’re considering ever had to deal with the powerful ocean breeze blowing a bride’s hair all over the place?
-What about when the tide is so high that the couple starts to stress out about their shoes and clothes?
-Plus, Tulum is only getting more and more popular, so what about getting around all the people during the bridal portraits?
+This may seem like a small component but for Tulum it’s everything.
+Having experience with beach weddings needs to be something you consider when looking for a wedding photographer in Tulum.
+Beach weddings are more unpredictable than people think, especially in tropical environments.
+Has the photographer you’re considering ever had to deal with the powerful ocean breeze blowing a bride’s hair all over the place?
+What about when the tide is so high that the couple starts to stress out about their clothes getting wet?
 An inexperienced photographer might hit a wall with these obstacles but the right Tulum wedding photographer will have dealt with them before and have a solution ready for when they strike.

 Ability to Improvise

-In a tropical environment, being able to improvise is one of the most underrated factors brides tend to overlook when hiring a destination wedding photographer.
-Having grown up in Miami, I understand and am used to how fickle tropical weather is.
-It’s not rare for a blue-skied sunny day to turn into a near-tropical storm within an hour.
-Being flexible and still being able to get the right shots, no matter what unpredictable tropical weather may roll through is something I would recommend asking about when speaking to potential wedding photographers.
+In a tropical environment, being able to improvise is one element brides tend to overlook when hiring a wedding photographer.
+Having grown up in Miami, I’m used to how fickle tropical weather is.
+It’s not uncommon for a blue-skied sunny day to turn into a near-tropical storm within an hour.
+Being able to get the right shots no matter what unpredictable tropical weather may roll through is crucial.
 In the case of Tulum, the weather isn’t the only factor that might throw off a less-seasoned photographer.
 I know from first-hand experience that leaving valuables in the car isn’t the best idea, especially camera gear.
-Someone coming from a different country or city may not have the same awareness, unless they’ve been already been in Tulum, or are a local Mexico wedding photographer like I am.
-In short, make sure to ask these tough questions to find out of the wedding photographer you have in mind is up to the task!
+Someone coming from a different country or city may not have the same awareness.
+Make sure to ask these tough questions to find out if the Tulum wedding photographer you have in mind is up to the task.

-Once you swim in a crystal clear cenote, the magic of Tulum starts to set in.
-It continues after some time with a drink in hand on a beach and as the beautiful Mayan sun sets on the coast.
-The bohemian energy of the town and the friendliness of the locals is infectious, completing a feeling of truly getting away from the rest of the world.
-As a destination wedding photographer in Tulum, I can’t help but support couples who are looking at Tulum as a potential location for their special day.
-At the end of the day, no matter when or where you choose, Mexico is always a good idea for a wedding.
-I love to be a resource for anybody planning out their wedding, so make sure to fill out a form submission or give me a call at 786-270-8527 for anything related to your Tulum destination wedding photography needs!
+Once you see your first sunset on the Caribbean Sea, the magic of Tulum starts to set in.
+It continues after some time with a drink in hand on a beach as the sky turns pink.
+The bohemian energy of the town and the friendliness of the locals is infectious, completing the feeling of truly getting away from the rest of the world.
+As a wedding photographer, I can’t help but encourage couples to consider Tulum for their wedding.
+It truly is one of the most unique places in the world where nature and art perfectly combine to create a unique experience every visit.
+If that resonates with you, make sure to reach out if you have any questions and I’d be happy to help.
+I love to be a resource for brides who are wedding planning, especially in Tulum.
+Make sure to fill out a form submission here and I’ll get in touch within 24 hours!